Discover the College Library

 The Eagle Scanning Project

 Every four years, the Library undertakes a thorough survey of readers' responses to the services that we provide.
 These exercises contribute directly to the development of Library strategy.
 Below you can find full details of the most recent survey.
+Previous surveys (from 2013 onwards) can be accessed online here.
 All those who use the Library are particularly urged to provide feedback to the Librarian at any time.

 Sponsor a shelf

 St John’s is committed to maintaining the best-provisioned College library in Cambridge.